JackStouffer/jacks_standard_library/README.md

 build it in the first place. if there have been changes to the test file, so no need to

+### Structure

+Each test file is compiled and run four times.
+On POSIX systems it's once with gcc unoptimized and with address sanitizer, once with gcc full optimization and native CPU code gen, and then the same thing again with clang.
+On Windows it's done with MSVC and clang.

+This may seem excessive but I've caught bugs with this before.

 ## Why

 See the DESIGN.md file for more info.

 ## What's Included

-* Really common macros
+* Common macros
    min, max
    bitflag checks
-* A buffer/slice type called a fat pointer
+* A buffer type called a fat pointer
    * used everywhere
    * standardizes that pointers should carry their length
    * vastly simplifies functions like file reading